Take Great PWC Shots Without Getting Wet…

 Keeping Cameras Dry for SLR Cameras

-I’ve always shot many of my best PWC action photos with a water resistant SLR camera.
+I’ve always shot many of my best personal watercraft action photos with a water resistant SLR camera.
 I selected one that’s easy to hold in one hand while shooting on the fly.
 And its zoom function is better and easier to work with one hand than a smart phone.
-It also shoots burst and has good image stabilization that enables me to take better photos.
+It also shoots burst and has good image stabilization that enables me to take better jet ski photos.

 I also selected my SLR camera size to fit in my chest pouch.
 This harness has a waterproof zippered compartment that sits on my chest outside of my PFD.
 Sturdy plastic snaps secure it in place around my body.